How to Stay Cool While Camping

-When the tilt of the earth sets our hemisphere directly in the sun’s loving gaze, that means it’s time for camping.
-Long days, maybe some cool water to swim in, frisbees, cookouts and family fun — these are just some of the reasons so many people love summer camping.
+When the tilt of the earth sets our hemisphere directly in the sun’s loving gaze, that means it is time for camping.
+Long days, maybe some cool water to swim in, flying discs, cookouts and family fun — these are just some of the reasons so many people love summer camping.

-June 21 may be the longest day of the year, but the hottest days of the summer often come afterward — it is an effect known as the lag of the seasons.
-That’s because the oceans are slowly stockpiling solar heat and mountain snowpack is melting, both conspiring to release their heat long after the solstice has passed.
+The first day of summer may be the longest day of the year, but the hottest days of the summer often come afterward — it is an effect known as the lag of the seasons.
+That is because the oceans are slowly stockpiling solar heat and mountain snowpack is melting, both conspiring to release their heat long after the solstice has passed.

 That means finding ways to get to stay cool when camping in 100-degree weather in July, August and September.
 Let’s look at some of the best summer camping tips for keeping your cool.